rsdoiel/rsdoiel.github.io/blog/2025/07/26/building_cmarkprocess.md

 ---
-title: Building cmarkprocess
+title: Build a CommonMark Processor
 abstract: >
-  This is an article about building a CommonMark processor.
-It performs two primary functions.
+  In this post I go over the process of building a TypeScript module called `commonMarkDoc.ts` along with a simple command line CommonMark processor called `cmarkprocess`.

-  CommonMark pre-processor features
+  CommonMark pre-processor features are

     - support `@include-code-block` for including code samples as code blocks
     - support `@include-text-block` for include plain text into a CommonMark document